firefly-cpp/NiaARMTS/README.md

     upper=1.0,  # Upper bound of solution space features=dataset.get_all_features_with_metadata(),  # Pass feature metadata
     transactions=dataset.get_all_transactions(),  # Dataframe containing all transactions
-    interval='false',  # Whether we're dealing with interval data (time series support) alpha=1.0,  # Weight for support in fitness calculation beta=1.0,  # Weight for confidence in fitness calculation gamma=1.0,  # Weight for inclusion in fitness calculation delta=1.0,  # Placeholder for additional metrics
+    interval='false',  # Whether we're dealing with interval data alpha=1.0,  # Weight for support in fitness calculation beta=1.0,  # Weight for confidence in fitness calculation gamma=1.0,  # Weight for inclusion in fitness calculation # if 0.0 then inclusion metric is omitted delta=1.0  # Weight for amplitude in fitness calculation # if 0.0 then amplitude metric is omitted )
-    output=None  # Where to output results (optional) )

 # Define the optimization task